 I love when soup season rolls around!
 The recipes are easy, filling, and are perfect for fall and winter nights.
-The best part is that you rarely need any side dishes unless you want to serve it with biscuits, rolls, or cornbread muffins.
-If you like a soup that is more broth based and you want to use your pressure cooker instead, try Instant Pot Chicken Soup.
+The best part is that you rarely need any side dishes unless you want to serve it with biscuits, sweet dinner rolls, or pull apart garlic bread.

 - Hearty, filling, and budget-friendly!

 - Makes a big batch and the whole family loves it.

 - Ready in just 1 hour!